-- Consider standardisation of DNSH criteria across corporate disclosure practices. - Increase interoperability by driving more information from reliable benchmarking/threshold sources as "retrofits" on some existing DNSH. - Conduct a review of DNSH criteria aligned to EU legislation/directives for UK or international alignment.
+- Minimise subjective language in the DNSH criteria for easy interpretation. - Conduct a review to identify DNSH criteria where ESG indicators can be used as thresholds. - Conduct a review of DNSH criteria aligned to EU legislation/directives for UK or international alignment.